microbiome/OMA/10_manipulation.md

 ### Subsetting

 **Subsetting** data helps to draw the focus of analysis on particular sets of samples and / or features.
-When dealing with large data sets, the subset of interest can be extracted and investigated separately.
+When dealing with large datasets, the subset of interest can be extracted and investigated separately.
 This might improve performance and reduce the computational load.